anwyho/aoc2020/README.md

 For seats on the edges, we can add missing adjacent seats as `Floor` since `Floor` doesn't affect what the next state of a seat will be.

-So a seat on the bottom right corner of the grid can be represented as so: (with the seat being the center of the chunk)
+So a seat on the bottom right corner of the grid can be represented as so: (with the `Empty` seat at the bottom right corner of the grid in the center of the chunk)

 ```
 ##?    ##.